saddington/yen-handbook/README.md

 [Last Updated: 01.22.2020]

 This `handbook` has gone through a number of changes over the years and this version is no exception!
-This version _should_ be the most "usable" as there's only one page to review (and update...)!
+This version _should_ be the most "usable" as there's only a few pages to review (and update...)!

 This repository serves these purposes: